 Barring a few illnesses, breastfeeding is encouraged.
 Some of the benefits of breastfeeding even while you are sick are:

-- If you have a normal cold, flu, fever, or stomach infection you probably might have exposed the baby to the illness the day before you experience the symptoms.
-In addition, your body starts to produce the antibodies to fight the infection as soon as the microbes infect you.
-These antibodies will be present in the breast milk in considerable quantity.
-Allowing your baby to have this breast milk alone will help your baby build immunity to fight off the infection
+If you have a normal cold, flu, fever, or stomach infection you probably might have exposed the baby to the illness the day before you experience the symptoms.
+In addition, your body starts to produce antibodies to fight the infection as soon as the microbes infect you.
+These antibodies will be present in breast milk in considerable quantity.
+Allowing your baby to have this breast milk alone will help your baby build immunity to fight off the infection.

-- Breast milk is easily digestible by your baby than any other milk or food.
-So it is essential for you to breastfeed your baby even while you are sick in order to provide him with the necessary nutrients
+Breast milk is more easily digestible by your baby than any other milk or food.
+So, it is essential for you to breastfeed your baby even while you are sick in order to provide them with the necessary nutrients.

-- Suddenly stopping breastfeeding can lead mastitis where milk can build up in your breasts and may cause inflammation and infection in your breast.
-So it is advisable to continue breastfeeding even if you are sick to reduce the risks of mastitis.
-In short, with so many benefits of breastfeeding for both you and your baby, it is not advisable to stop breastfeeding your baby even if you have cold or fever
+Suddenly stopping breastfeeding can lead to mastitis where milk can build up in your breasts and may cause inflammation and infection in your breast.
+So, it is advisable to continue breastfeeding even if you are sick to reduce the risks of mastitis.
+In short, with so many benefits of breastfeeding for both you and your baby, it is not advisable to stop breastfeeding your baby even if you have a cold or fever.

-It is, quite rare for a mother to stop breastfeeding for any illness.
-There are just a couple of serious sicknesses that may force the mother to stop the breastfeeding temporarily or permanently.
-These are:
+It is quite rare for a mother to stop breastfeeding for any illness.
+There are just a couple of serious sicknesses that may force the mother to stop breastfeeding temporarily or permanently.

-- HIV: The breast milk of an HIV positive mother carries the virus that can be transmitted to the baby.
-Therefore, it is wise to quit the breastfeeding if the mother is tested positive for HIV
+The breast milk of an HIV-positive mother carries the virus that can be transmitted to the baby.
+Therefore, it is wise to quit breastfeeding if the mother is tested positive for HIV.

-- Septicemia: Septicemia is an infection of the blood.
-Septicemia occurs when a bacterial infection that happens somewhere else in the body, such as in the lungs or skin, enters the circulatory system.
+Septicemia is an infection of the blood.
+This infection occurs when a bacterial infection that happens somewhere else in the body, such as in the lungs or skin, enters the circulatory system.
 It is a life-threatening condition.
-This can be transmitted from mother to baby through breast milk
+This can be transmitted from mother to baby through breast milk.

-- HTLV-1: In case you are infected with HTLV-1, you should not breastfeed your baby.
+c.
+In case you are infected with HTLV-1, you should not breastfeed your baby.
 Breastfeeding can transmit the HTLV-1 infection from mother to infant.
-The more you breastfeed, the more the danger of passing the infection to the baby
+The more you breastfeed, the more the danger of passing the infection to the baby.

 The biggest fear for breastfeeding mothers while they are sick is not essentially the illness, but doubts about the medications they might need to take.